doaashafik/form-validate/README.md

 #### Events

-after you handle schema you can access these events to handle more stuff when user input or on submit event
+after you handle schema, you can access these events to handle more stuff when user input or on submit event
 Event | Description
 ------------ | -------------
-onValues | got a stream of form values onMessages | this event will emit **success - error** messages depend on the validation onSubmit | will send object that contains **isValidating - isSubmiting - errors if found Form Values**
+onValues | got a stream of form values onMessages | this event will emit **success - error** messages depend on the validation onSubmit | will send object that contains **isValidating - isSubmiting - errors if found  - Form Values**

-**Access Events**
+#### Access Events
 `const formEvents = FormValidate("validate_form_api", Validation);`

 ```javascript